Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Conclusions

 After obtaining the dilaton field and warp factor with $\alpha R^{2}$ corrections, we showed that our model preserves the property of the scale factor, $\mathcal{F} =\exp(2A_{s})$, having a minimum.
-Then, by deriving the Schrödinger equation for vector mesons we obtained the potential, as shown in Fig. \ref{Plot:Potential}, as well as the wave function and the spectrum presented in Fig. \ref{Plot:SquaMassesWaveFun}, both including the extra contribution $\alpha R^{2}$.
-To obtain the spectrum of vector mesons, we have fixed the IR mass scale as $k = (0.348\, \text{GeV})^{2}$ for $\alpha = 0$.
+Then, by deriving the Schrödinger equation for vector mesons we obtained the potential, as shown in Fig. \ref{Plot:Potential}, as well as the wave function and the spectrum presented in Fig. \ref{Plot:SquaMassesWaveFun}, both including the higher-curvature $\alpha R^{2}$ contribution.
+To obtain the vector meson spectrum, we have fixed the IR mass scale as $k = (0.348\, \text{GeV})^{2}$ for $\alpha = 0$.
 This is the input to our model in order to reproduce the ground state mass of the rho vector meson.
-Once fixed, we presented the ground state and three radial excitation masses of rho meson in table \ref{Table:VectorMesonMasses} for $\alpha = 0, 10^{-10}, 10^{-9.1}$ and $10^{-8}$.
+Once fixed, we presented the ground state and three radial excitation masses of rho meson in Table \ref{Table:VectorMesonMasses} for $\alpha = 0, 10^{-10}, 10^{-9.1}$ and $10^{-8}$.
 The effects are weakest for ground state ($m_{\rho^{0}}$) and for the first excited state ($m_{\rho^{1}}$), however, the effect becomes stronger for second ($m_{\rho^{2}}$) and third excited state ($m_{\rho^{3}}$).
 When we compare the our results with the experimental data, we observe that $m_{\rho^{2}} = 1.336$ and $m_{\rho^{3}} = 1.635$ for $\alpha = 10^{-8}$ are close to $1.465 \pm 0.025$ and $1.720 \pm 0.020$ respectively.
+In Table \ref{Table:DecayvectorMesons}, we present our model's prediction for the decay constants for vector mesons at $\alpha = 10^{-10}$ compared with experimental data and the Einstein-dilaton model.
+Similar to the spectrum, the effects of the Starobinsky model on the decay constants are most significant for excited states.
 Therefore, based on $f(R)$ gravity, we have developed a modified Einstein-dilaton model with two parameters: $\alpha$, which governs the Starobinsky gravity effects, and $k$, which introduces a mass scale into the model and show that it is possible to construct a model with $\alpha R^{2}$ effects in the rho-meson spectrum, preserving the confinement criteria compatible with experimental data.

+Although the inclusion of $\alpha R^{2}$ corrections in our $f(R)$-dilaton model yields a nonlinear $\rho$-meson spectrum consistent with experimental data, the present analysis is limited to the $\rho$ sector alone.
+A comprehensive extension of the framework to other vector mesons, as well as to scalar, pseudoscalar, and axial-vector states, would require a more detailed treatment incorporating, for instance, chiral and flavor symmetry breaking effects.
+Such considerations lie beyond the scope of the current work and constitute promising directions for future investigations, some of which are briefly outlined below.